History of Paris Junior College

 The college began adding new facilities at its campus in 1963 and a building program continued until 1978 during which time the J.R.
 McLemore Student Center, dormitories, Natural Sciences and Mathematics Center, applied science annexes, Aikin Center for Applied Sciences, Center for Musical Arts, Lifelong Learning Center, married student apartments, and the Mike Rheudasil Learning Center were built.
 Included in the Learning Center/Library is the A.M. and Welma Aikin Jr. Regional Archives, which contains the papers of the late Senator A.M.
 Aikin Jr., co-sponsor of the Gilmer-Aikin Bill and member of the Texas legislature for forty-six years.

-In 1988, the Hunt Physical Education Center was completed to provide additional space for kinesiology instruction and is the home of the PJC Dragons basketball and Lady Dragons basketball and volleyball teams.
+In 1988, the Hunt Physical Education Center was completed to provide additional space for kinesiology instruction and is the home of the PJC Dragons basketball and Lady Dragons basketball teams.
 It includes classrooms and the Dragon Hall of Fame.
 The college acquired and completely remodeled a building on the north side of Clarksville Street adjacent to the campus that has become the Bobby R. Walters Workforce Training Center.
-It houses the Health Occupations Programs, Continuing Education, Electrician, Mechatronics, Drafting and Adult Basic Education.
+It houses the Health Occupations Programs, Continuing Education, Electrician, Mechatronics, Computer-Aided Design/Drafting/3D Printing and Adult Basic Education.

 In 2010, the new South Campus Residence Hall was completed and opened its doors with 60 beds for women residents in August of that year.
 In 2011, a second wing was opened with 64 new beds for men.
 The new 42,000-square-foot Math and Science Building opened for classes in 2013.
 The Grimes Center was renovated in 2013 and houses Social Sciences.